 LSUS Exhibit Art & Writing Collaboration

 My flash fiction piece, One of the Team, was paired with art in a collaboration with The Shreveport Art Club for an exhibition at the LSUS University Center Gallery in Shreveport, Louisiana.

 The painting, by Joan Cole, is titled Edges Series #5.

 What I Write

 My stories are about people facing tough times.
 Not all of my books have romance, but when they do the romances are sweet.
-No graphic language, sex, or violence, just plenty of heart tugging emotion and laughing.
-My fiction has a slight to rich southern flavor, depending on the book.
-Two of books feature a main character on the autism spectrum.
+No graphic language, sex, or violence, just plenty of heart tugging emotion.
+Two of my books feature a main character on the autism spectrum.
 My female leads are strong, if flawed.
 Endings aren’t sugar coated, but I always strive to leave my readers with a sense of hope.